boycce/monastery/docs/readme.md

 [![NPM](https://img.shields.io/npm/v/monastery.svg)](https://www.npmjs.com/package/monastery) [![Build Status](https://travis-ci.com/boycce/monastery.svg?branch=master)](https://app.travis-ci.com/github/boycce/monastery)

+> [!IMPORTANT]
+> v3.0 has been released 🎉 refer to [breaking changes](#v3.0BreakingChanges) below when upgrading from v2.x.

 ## Features

-* User friendly API design, built around the awesome [Monk](https://automattic.github.io/monk/)
+* User friendly API design, *inspired by SailsJS*
-* Simple CRUD operations with model population
+* Simple CRUD operations, with simple but fast model population
-* Model validation deriving from your model definitions
+* Model validation controlled by your model definitions
+* Normalized error responses objects ready for client consumption
-* Custom error messages can be defined in your model definition
+* Custom error messages can be defined in your model definitions
-* Normalised error responses ready for client consumption
-* Automatic mongodb index setup
+* Blacklist sensitive fields once in your model definition, or per operation
-* CRUD operations can accept bracket (multipart/form-data) and dot notation data formats, you can also mix these together
+* Model methods can accept bracket (multipart/form-data) and dot notation data formats, you can also mix these together
+* Automatic Mongo index creation

+#### Why Monastery over Mongoose?

+* User friendly API designed for busy agencies, allowing you to quickly build projects without distractions
+* Model schema and configurations are all defined within a single object (model definition)
+* You can blacklist/exclude sensitive model fields in the model definition for each CRUD operation
+* Model population uses a single aggregation call instead of multiple queries for faster responses
+* Errors throw normalized error objects that contain the model and field name, error message etc, handy in the client

 ## Install